 Summer 2020 Syllabus

 Canvas Information: Courses will be available beginning June 1st, 6 am PT unless you are taking an intensive or a one-unit or two-unit class that starts on a different day.
 In that case, the class will open on the first day that the class meets.

 You will be enrolled in the Canvas site automatically.

 Mode of instruction

 This course will be entirely asynchronous.
 We will use Canvas for online discussions, for the submission of assignments and for accessing readings and course material.

 Students will also create accounts for Pinterest, Twitter, and Instagram.
 Using these accounts, students will become familiar with how these tools/applications can be utilized in a library setting to engage customers/students.
 It is acceptable for students to create these accounts with fictitious names, however, accounts must be made public for me and other students in this class to view and interact with.
 Detailed instructions will be available in each assignment.

-A webcam and microphone are required for some of the applications we will use.
+A laptop, smartphone or tablet, webcam, and microphone are required for some of the applications we will use.

 There will be a total of five assignments, which includes the weekly discussion posts as follows: